Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_018_interaction_script_for_isabella_torres_and_marcus_reynolds.md

 ## Interaction Script for Isabella Torres and Marcus Reynolds

 ### Scene 1: Ethical Dilemma - Expanded
-*Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.*
+*Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.
+This scene highlights their differing perspectives on the ethical responsibilities of AI integration into society.*

 **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
 If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
 We have a responsibility to ensure that our policies uplift everyone, not just the privileged."